marcelolerendegui/BME547_Final_Project/design/protocol.rst

 Image Processing
 ------------------------

-To apply any processing algorithm to an image, the user must generate a POST request to *server:port/api/img_proc/* with a dictionary with a key (image ID) for each image to process.
-Each value must have the following info:
+To apply any processing algorithm to an image, the user must generate a POST request to *server:port/api/img_proc/* with a dictionary the following info:

 .. list-table:: Process Image Input
    :widths: 20 40